 3.5 The Structure of Written Telugu

-The writing system of Telugu as it is used for the Telugu language consists of a total of 72 characters [102] comprising sixteen-character signs representing vowels that can stand alone and fifteen dependent signs corresponding to sixteen vowels excepting /a/ అ, which does not exist as a dependent explicit symbol but can be found as an inherent sound with the consonants.
-Besides these, there are six more dependent symbols which (except for the halant sign ్ U+0C4D) always occur with the vowels, as extensions.
-This could be summed up as follows.
+The writing system of Telugu as it is used for the Telugu language consists of a total of 72 characters [102] comprising 35 consonants, 16 characters representing vowels that can stand alone and 15 dependent signs, each corresponding one of the sixteen vowels excepting /a/ అ; no explicit dependent symbol exists for that sound, instead it is inherent with the consonants in the absence of a dependent sign.
+Besides these, there are six additional dependent symbols, of which five always occur with the vowels, as extensions.
+The sixth, the halant sign ్ U+0C4D, occurs with consonants.
+The following subsections give further details.

 3.5.1 The vowels and vowel modifiers